Impact of Higgs-boson measurements on SMEFT fits: Fitting framework

 We assume that the SMEFT coefficients are generated by NP at the UV scale $\Lambda$, and treat the $C_i(\Lambda)$ coefficients as parameters of the fit.
 We then derive the Wilson coefficients at a generic scale $\mu_W$ (for convenience chosen to be $\mu_W=M_W$) through leading-order renormalization group (RG) evolution (RGE)~\cite{Jenkins:2013zja,Jenkins:2013wua,Alonso:2013hga}.
 We work at linear order in the SMEFT dimension-6 coefficients and write the running of the Wilson coefficients as:

 where $U(\mu_W,\Lambda)$ is the evolutor between the scales $\Lambda$ and $\mu_W$ computed neglecting the effect of SMEFT coefficients in the running of the SM parameters, as consistent with the SMEFT linear approximation, see Ref.~\cite{deBlas:2025xhe} for details.
 The observables used in the fit are computed in terms of the $C_i(\mu_W)$ coefficients at fit time.
-We do not differentiate between different scales in the few-hundred GeV regime, and use of a common $\mu_W$ also for high-$p_T$ observables, since these observables still have large experimental uncertainties and do not have much influence on the fit at the moment.
+We do not differentiate between different scales in the few-hundred GeV regime, and use of a common $\mu_W$ also for high-$p_T$ observables, since these observables still have large experimental uncertainties.
 Since the two-loop SMEFT anomalous dimension is still missing, for consistency we employ tree-level matrix elements at the scale $\mu_W$.

 As far as the SM parameters are concerned, we follow the same approach as in SM EW precision physics and choose to express all observables in terms of a set of input parameters, namely: the Fermi constant $G_F$, the QED fine structure constant constant $\alpha$ or alternatively the W-boson mass $M_W$, the Z-boson mass $M_Z$, the Higgs-boson mass $M_h$, and the lepton masses.
 In this way, we implicitly trade the values of the SM parameters at the EW scale, including the corrections from the SMEFT, for the chosen set of input values.
 We notice that, in the quark sector, since the relations between quark masses, CKM angles, and Yukawa couplings are modified by SMEFT contributions, one cannot trade the experimental values of quark masses and CKM angles for the corresponding SM parameters at the EW scale, and keeping the SMEFT contributions in the Yukawa matrices RGE is essential.
 In the quark flavour sector we therefore treat the Yukawa couplings at the scale $\Lambda$ as fit parameters that are then evolved to the EW scale including the effect of the SMEFT in the running.
 Once evolved to the EW scale, the Yukawa couplings are used to compute the quark masses and CKM angles, that are then fitted to experimental data.